sarahcasauria/web-design-challenge/README.md

     * The table is a bootstrap table component.
     * The data from the `.csv` file was exported as a HTML file using Pandas.

-The website, at the top of every page, has a navigation menu that:
+The website, at the top of every page, has a [navigation menu](#navigation-menu) that:

 * Has the name of the site on the left of the navigation bar which allows users to return to the landing page from any page.
 * Contains a dropdown menu on the right of the navbar named "Plots" that provides a link to each individual visualisation page.
 * Provides two more text links on the right: "Comparisons", which links to the comparisons page, and "Data", which links to the data page.
 * Is responsive.
-The nav must have similar behavior as the screenshots ["Navigation Menu" section](#navigation-menu) (notice the background color change).

 ### Screenshots